If you are preparing for your next job interview or have come up empty-handed from a recent interview, maybe it is a case of you and not them.

 Flattery gets you no where

 Sometimes you want the job (or any job) so badly that you're trempted to lie, brag, or even over flatter the interviewer.
 Of course, everyone likes compliments, and everyone likes hearing other people saying good things about them.
 But the job interview isn’t the right place to offer up excessive compliments.
 Thanking them for the opportunity to be there and talking about your best traits and qualities is more than enough.
 Straightforward, blatant flattery may send the wrong signal; that you have something to hide.

 Don’t pretend to be better than you are

-It’s always a big mistake for job seekers to pretend being someone or something there are not.
+It’s always a big mistake for job seekers to pretend being someone or something they are not.
 A rule of thumb, any professional interviewer will see right through you.
 They will ask highly specialized questions about your previous job experiences and the duties you had.
 Don’t pretend you have all the know-how, when, in reality, you just briefly touched upon the subject.